acbsp/bonafide.guru/en/contents.rst

 disciples, take the responsibility of delivering his disciples and this way continue the parampara through the *rtviks*.
 This is a new system.
-Since such new systems have been created in the past by the *acaryas*, it appears that Srila Prabhupada desired such a system.
+Since such new systems have been created in the past by the *acaryas*, it appears that |SP| desired such a system.
 This is our humble opinion and it is not in violation of any shastric principles.

 **Question:** Do we have to fear that the parampara will stop if we